polyaxon/polyaxon/templates/experimentation/experiment_groups.md

 Polyaxonfile valid

-The matrix-space has 5 experiments, with 2 concurrent runs, and random search
+The matrix-space has 5 experiments, with 2 concurrent runs, and a random search
 ```

 Let's run our new version